MNSGC-Ballooning/Legacy_MURI_Electrical/README.md

-# MURI_Electrical
+# LEGACY_MURI_Electrical
-Repository containing EAGLE schematics and PCB files for MURI related payloads
+Legacy repository containing EAGLE schematics and PCB files for MURI related payloads.
+For the newest designs, see MURI_Electric.